-An easy macaron recipe for sweet, almond cookies.
+This is an easy macaron recipe for sweet French maracons.
 These chewy cookies can be sandwiched together with your favorite filling.

-This French macarons recipe step by step is all you need to master.
-Once you’ve got this down, you can create endless color and flavor combinations.
-This is a simple macaron recipe, and makes a basic French macaron.
+Once you’ve got this simple recipe down, you can create endless color and flavor combinations.
+This is a simple macaron recipe and makes a basic French macaron.

 Homemade Macarons vs Homemade Macaroons